yael-katsman/ActiveRAG/README.md

 | Modified Prompt 1  | 64.6                  | 69.8                   | 94.8                        | 96                           |
 | Modified Prompt 2  | 65.4                  | 68                     | 95.2                        | 95.6                         |

 Table 1 shows the accuracy of the Associate agent in ACTIVERAG using the original and modified prompts.
-It can be seen that Modified Prompt 1 improved NQ Top-10 accuracy from 68% to 69.8% but slightly reduced NQ Top-5 accuracy.
-On TriviaQA, it enhanced Top-10 accuracy to 96% with a minor drop in Top-5 accuracy.
-Modified Prompt 2 showed stable performance, with a slight increase in TriviaQA Top-5 accuracy but no significant changes elsewhere.
+The results from this table indicate that Modified Prompt 1 enhances the model's ability to integrate contextual knowledge, particularly in Top-10 settings, with improved accuracy on both NQ and TriviaQA.
+However, this improvement is accompanied by a slight reduction in performance in the Top-5 setting, suggesting a trade-off between broader contextual understanding and more immediate, higher-ranked retrieval effectiveness.
+Modified Prompt 2 displayed consistent performance with slight gains on TriviaQA, showing that its impact was more stable but less pronounced across both datasets.

 **Table 2**:
 | Prompt       | NQ Top-5 BLEU | NQ Top-10 BLEU | TriviaQA Top-5 BLEU | TriviaQA Top-10 BLEU |